 About Me: I studied mathematics as an undergraduate at Princeton University.
 I began graduate studies at the University of Chicago in 1976, and in 1980 received my Ph.D. under the tutelage of algebraic topologist J. Peter May, writing a thesis on various aspects of iterated loopspace theory.

 My early career took me to the University of Washington (1980-1982), and then to Princeton University (1982-1986).
 In 1986, I joined the University of Virginia as an associate professor, and became a professor in 1991.
 I am a 2018 Fellow of the American Mathematical Society.

-I have greatly enjoyed the international flavor of the mathematical community, and have had the opportunity to give talks in Canada, Mexico, France, Great Britain, Germany, Italy, Poland, Spain, Sweden, Switzerland, Croatia, Tunisia, China, Japan, and Vietnam.
+I have greatly enjoyed the international flavor of the mathematical community, and have had the opportunity to give talks in Canada, Mexico, France, Great Britain, Germany, Italy, the Netherlands, Poland, Spain, Sweden, Switzerland, Croatia, Tunisia, China, Japan, and Vietnam.